marquiz/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 - [ ] Feature implemented, with the feature gate enabled by default.
 - [ ] Released versions of CRI-O and containerd runtime implementations support the feature
-- [ ] Drop fallback to old behavior.
-CRI implementations expected to have support.
+- [ ] Record an Event into the API that runtime should be upgraded.

 #### GA

 - [ ] No bugs reported in the previous cycle.
-- [ ] Remove fallback behavior
+- [ ] Remove fallback behavior.
+CRI implementations expected to have support.
 - [ ] Remove feature gate

 ### Upgrade / Downgrade Strategy